Accessible Science Equipment

 A hand-held Braille labeler (e.g., from Maxi-Aids) can be used to add Braille labels to equipment.
 In addition, Brailled rulers and protractors can be purchased from a variety of companies, including the following retailers.

-Equipment with voice output can benefit students with visual impairments, as well as those with some types of learning disabilities.
+Equipment with voice output-as well as large print, and high contrast displays-can benefit students with visual impairments, as well as those with some types of learning disabilities.
 When these items also have large print, high contrast displays, they can be used by students who have a variety of disabilities.
 Examples of products and retailers follow.

 - Tape measure that states the length when a button is pressed (Maxi-Aids)